youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/system.md

 Computes a HMAC-SHA256 digest of `message` into `digest` using the application's certification secret.

-This function may be implemented as an alternative to implementing SbSystemGetProperty(kSbSystemPropertyBase64EncodedCertificationSecret), however both should not be implemented.

 The output will be written into `digest`. `digest_size_in_bytes` must be 32 (or greater), since 32-bytes will be written into it.
 Returns false in the case of an error, or if it is not implemented.
 In this case the contents of `digest`